-Senator vows Kavanaugh vote won't keep him from Daughter's Montana wedding
+Senator vows Kavanaugh vote won't keep him from daughter's Montana wedding

 Daines, R-Montana, has said he’s a firm yes vote for the nominee.

-“The senator spoke to Judge Kavanaugh last evening.
-He assured him that he will be back in D.C. to vote yes if needed,” Daines' spokeswoman, Katie Schoettler, said Friday.
-“He has made arrangements.
-If he is needed, he will back following the wedding.”
+So Daines could be cleared to stay in Montana for the reception, though his office said he’s still ready to jet if needed.

+“The senator will be at his daughter’s wedding," Daines' press secretary Katie Schoettler said.
+"If his vote is needed, he has arrangements made for after the wedding,”

-Daines was in Washington D.C. on Friday for the Senate's procedural vote to move Kavanaugh's nomination forward.
+Daines said he spoke to Kavanaugh on Thursday night and promised he'd fly to Washington on Saturday if his vote made the difference.
+Daines was in Washington on Friday for the Senate's procedural vote to move Kavanaugh's nomination forward.

+A private jet belonging to U.S. Rep. Greg Gianforte, R-Mont., is fired up and ready to take off with Daines on board.

+"My good friend and colleague, Greg, has come to save the day," Daines said in a statement.
+"If I need to be in two places at once to walk my daughter down the aisle on her wedding day and to be the final vote to put Judge Kavanaugh on the Supreme Court, he's offered me use of his plane.
+I appreciate his generosity as well as his dedication to family and country."

 Senate Majority Leader Mitch McConnell said he wants to hold a final vote on Kavanaugh’s confirmation on Saturday, and wrap up the highly divisive battle.

-Note: CORRECTION (9:35 p.m.
-ET, Oct.
-5, 2018): An earlier version of this article misstated the year of the hearings for Clarence Thomas’ Supreme Court nomination.
-They were in 1991, not 1992.